MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-focused-summarization.md

     echo $ADMIN_PASSWORD
     ```

-5. Run the following Azure CLI command to create your resource group:
+5. If you have access to more than one Azure subscription, and your default subscription is not the one in which you want to create the resource group and other resources for this exercise, run this command to set the appropriate subscription, replacing the `<subscriptionName|subscriptionId>` token with either the name or ID of the subscription you want to use:

     ```azurecli
+    az account set --subscription <subscriptionName|subscriptionId>
+    ```

+6. Run the following Azure CLI command to create your resource group:

+    ```azurecli
     az group create --name $RG_NAME --location $REGION
     ```

-6. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:
+7. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:

     ```azurecli
     az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD